Palm Beach election chief says overheated machines working again, brushes off Trump attacks

 "We're doing everything in our human power possible to make this happen," election supervisor Susan Bucher told reporters when asked if she would make the deadline.

-Palm Beach County, the third-largest in the state, has emerged as one of the biggest problem spots in the first-ever statewide recount, with the other counties saying they expect to finish their recount in time, even Broward County, which has been plagued by other problems.
+Palm Beach County, the third largest in the state, has emerged as one of the biggest problem spots in the first statewide recount, with the other counties saying they expect to finish their recount in time, even Broward County, which has been plagued by other problems.

 Palm Beach voting machines overheat, forcing another recountNov.
 14, 201802:21